asqwerty666/slurm-modpy/README.md

 ## Other info

-See (in spanish), for other usefull info: https://detritus.fundacioace.com/wiki/doku.php?id=cluster:slurm.py
+For other useful info (in spanish): https://detritus.fundacioace.com/wiki/doku.php?id=cluster:slurm.py